 Surry Hills started the late trend and its caught on with a number of other libraries opening their doors for adults only entertainment.
 We could be laughing all the way from the library with comedy, some weighty, serious topics with some sex, violence and famous people thrown into the mix.

 So ask your local librarian what he, or she, has any late nights planned – you might like the answer.

-Not Quite Cabaret has all the credentials of a great Thursday night out in Balmain.
+Whilst not quite London its always a great to have a night out in Balmain.
 This is beers and giggles of a different variety.
 There are a huge number of cafes and restaurants in Balmain to grab a bite to eat from first.
 You could even catch a ferry to get there.

 Justice and Police Museum – Circular Quay

 Now ‘Wicked Women’ has finished and in it’s place is the return, of ‘City of Shadows’.
 This even more wicked exhibition will shine light upon Sydney’s past “wrong doing” and “illicit pleasures”.